Admissions Frequently Asked Questions (FAQs)

 Does Marshall have a diverse, inclusive student body?

 Yes.
 Marshall is diverse and inclusive in a number of ways.
-Approximately 15% of Marshall students are members of a racial or ethnic minority.
+Approximately 15% of Marshall students are members of underrepresented communities.
 Marshall awards financial aid to approximately 40% of students.

 How often is physical education class?